oliveirasWell/oliveirasWell/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on @dextra with Javascript, Node, React Native and the React universe.
-- 🌱 I’m currently learning Big at UFSCAR Computer Science Msc, working with Spark and bipartite graphs
+- 🌱 I’m currently learning Big Data at UFSCAR Computer Science Msc, working with Spark and bipartite graphs